graphiti-api/graphiti-api.github.io/quickstart.md

 end
 {% endhighlight %}

-  * View the default payload:
+  * The default payload you'd see in production:

     ![error_payload]({{site.github.url}}/assets/img/error_payload.png)

   * Different errors can be customized with different response codes, JSON, and side-effects.
+See more in the [Error Handling Guide]({{site.github.url}}/guides/error-handling).

 {% include h.html tag="h2" text="Persisting" a="persisting" %}